dhutchison/dhutchison.github.io/_posts/2015-08-13-apache-as-a-reverse-proxy-to-glassfish.markdown

 ---
 title: Apache as a Reverse Proxy to GlassFish
-summary: Working with Apache as a proxy with certificate authentication.
+description: Working with Apache as a proxy with certificate authentication.
 date: 2015-08-13 21:27
 slug: apache-as-a-reverse-proxy-to-glassfish
 tags: